magicmq/pyspigot-documentation/docs/managers/placeholders.md

 All placeholders created by scripts will follow this general format: `%script:<scriptname>_<placeholder>%`, where `<scriptname>` is the name of your script (without .py), and `<placeholder>` is the specific placeholder, which you will handle yourself in a placeholder "replacer" function.
 See the code example below for details.

-Relational placeholders can also be registered with the placeholder manager, and they follow the general format `%script:<scriptname>_rel_<placeholder>%`, where `<scriptname>` is the name of your script (without .py), and `<placeholder>` is the specific placeholder, which you will handle yourself in the relational placeholder "replacer" function.
+Relational placeholders can also be registered with the placeholder manager, and they follow the general format `%rel_script:<scriptname>_<placeholder>%`, where `<scriptname>` is the name of your script (without .py), and `<placeholder>` is the specific placeholder, which you will handle yourself in the relational placeholder "replacer" function.
 See the code example below for details.

 There are several functions available from the placeholder manager for registering/unregistering placeholders: